 Shepherds Pie was a pretty common dish in the little town I grew up in (settled by Irish immigrants) and it was a childhood favorite.
 What’s not to like?
 Beef, carrots, peas, and even if one didn’t care much for peas (ugghh) all was redeemed by the mashed potato topping, golden and crusty on the top, still creamy in the center.
-It was a childhood favorite.
+I mean c’mon!

-No one ever used a recipe for such things…perhaps the knowledge was passed down in some ancestral sequence of DNA.
+No one ever used a recipe – I think the making was passed down in some ancestral sequence of DNA.
 It wasn’t until I was much older that I learned that some draw a distinction between “Cottage Pie” made with beef, and “Shepherd’s Pie” made with lamb.
 To us, in our little Irish town, the name Shepherd’s Pie referred to the dish, and it didn’t really matter what it was made with.

 There are two ways to make Shepherd’s Pie: The first is to make use of the left overs from a Sunday dinner roast which was always served with either mashed potatoes or potatoes roasted alongside and carrots and peas.
 The roast and carrots would be cut into a small dice and mixed with the gravy and the peas, the top coated with the left over mashed potatoes and all heated through in the oven.
 This was, by far, my favorite type of Shepherd’s Pie with its lovely gravy.

-Those who didn’t have left over roast learned to make do: the dish would be put together ground beef, carrots and peas added, and the topping of mashed potatoes was added.
+Those who didn’t have left over roast learned to make do: the dish would be put together with ground beef, carrots and peas & a mashed potato topping added.
 Smart cooks learned to put this dish together when mashed potatoes were left over, or to make more mashed when they were cooking, and therefore have mashed potatoes ready for this.
-They also learned to raid the fridge for what ever left over vegetables were on hand.

 Creative cooks, though, learned to elevate the dish – simple changes like a bit of cheese in or on top of the potatoes were appreciated by many.
 Tomato paste thickens some, sometimes a little wine fancies it up.
 Worcester Sauce and herbs came into play.
 Pearl onions became available and were often added and good cooks started taking a bit of care with the ingredients.

-My Shepherd’s Pie isn’t terribly fancy; as a nod to the Shepherd’s Pie of my youth, I’ve taken only a few liberties with the ingredients…but ones that matter.
+My Shepherd’s Pie isn’t terribly fancy; I’ve taken only a few liberties with the ingredients…but ones that matter.
 So, no, this isn’t the Shepherd’s Pie of my childhood, but I’m not that child anymore, either!
 So just like me, here’s a slightly more sophisticated version that still retains its down-home roots.

 - 1 pound ground beef, cooked and drained